Structural Genomics Consortium

 Human WDR5 structure in neon as part of a 2006-2007 window display at the Wellcome Trust in London.
 Credit: Wellcome Library, London

 The Structural Genomics Consortium (SGC) began operations in 2004 with the aim of determining the three-dimensional structure of medically important proteins using a high-throughput approach.
-The Consortium operates out of three sites - Oxford, UK; Toronto, Canada; and Stockholm, Sweden - each of which focuses on proteins of known or potential importance in different disease areas.
+The Consortium now operates out of two sites - Oxford, UK, and Toronto, Canada - each of which focuses on proteins of known or potential importance in different disease areas.

 The SGC is funded in a distinctive way.
-Like the SNP (single nucleotide polymorphism) Consortium, which searched for variation in the human genome, the SGC is a not-for-profit organisation funded by public and private funders - in this case the Wellcome Trust, GlaxoSmithKline, Novartis Foundation, Merck & Co Inc., four of Canada's leading research funding agencies and a consortium of Swedish funders.
+Like the SNP (single nucleotide polymorphism) Consortium, which searched for variation in the human genome, the SGC is a not-for-profit organisation funded by public and private funders - currently the Wellcome Trust, nine major pharmaceutical companies, Genome Canada and the Ontario Ministry of Research and Innovation.

 From 2004 to 2007, the SGC's target was to solve the structures of 386 medically relevant proteins.
 In fact, the researchers exceeded this target, solving the structure of over 450 proteins.
 The SGC banked over 20 per cent of all the new human protein entries added to the Protein Data Bank in 2006 and 2007.
 By March 2008, the SGC had banked around 600 protein structures from humans and around 100 from human parasites.